kKar1503/smu-cs102-project/README.md

 .\scripts\run.bat
 ```

 This will start the game.
 Follow the instructions in the terminal to interact with the game.

-You may
-also change the properties in your configuration file to update the game behavior, like Logging and
+You may also change the properties in your configuration file to update the game behavior, like
-game menu types.
+Logging and game menu types.
+By default, the game will look for the configuration file
+in [config](../config), but you can change the path by setting the `CONFIG_PATH` environment
+variable with the path to your configuration file.

 ## Features

 - [x] Fully functional Parade Game
     - [x] Base game rules
     - [x] Special rules for 2 players
+    - [x] Coloured interface using ANSI codes (only supported for terminals that support ANSI codes)
+    - [x] UTF-8 characters for cards and game board
+    - [x] Modularised menus & displays
+    - [x] Computer Engines
+        - [x] Easy Engine
+        - [x] Hard Engine
+- [x] Custom logging implementation
+    - [x] Console based logging
+    - [x] File based logging
+    - [x] Multi-writer logging
+- [x] Externalised configurations
+    - [x] Java properties file
+    - [x] Customised Java properties file path using ENV

 ## Dependencies Used